WildMeOrg/scout/README.md

 * A fast and stable internet connection.
 * An 8GB-minimum thumbdrive.
-* A dedicated, powerful laptop with a graphics processing unit (GPU) to run solely as the Scout server: see [Scout Server Laptop](https://docs.wildme.org/product-docs/en/scout/system-administrators/system-requirements/#scout-server-laptop) documentation.
+* A dedicated, powerful laptop with a graphics processing unit (GPU) to run solely as the Scout server.
 * Laptops with the Chrome web browser to connect to the Scout server for lab leads and annotators.

 ## Installation

-For installation and first-time configuration steps, follow our [System Installation](https://docs.wildme.org/product-docs/en/scout/system-administrators/system-installation/#system-installation) documentation guide.
+For installation and first-time configuration steps, follow our [Server System Setup](https://docs.wildme.org/product-docs/en/scout/system-administrators/server-system-setup/) documentation guide.

 **NOTE**: Installation will remove all data and any operating system from the Scout Server laptop.
 Ubuntu Linux will be installed as the operating system.